allenai/cord19/README.md

 CORD-19 is a corpus of academic papers about COVID-19 and related coronavirus research.
 It's curated and maintained by the Semantic Scholar team at the Allen Institute for AI to support text mining and NLP research.

+*We have performed some data cleaning that is sufficient to fuel most text mining & NLP research efforts.
+But we do not intend to provide sufficient cleaning for this data to be usable for finding and reading papers about COVID-19 or coronaviruses.
+There will always be some amount of error, which will make CORD-19 more/less usable for certain applications than others.
+We leave it up to the user to make this determination, though please feel free to consult us for recommendations.*

 *While CORD-19 was initially released on 2020-03-13, the current schema is defined base on an update on 2020-05-26.
 Older versions of CORD-19 will not necessarily adhere to exactly the schema defined in this README.
 Please reach out for help on this if working with old CORD-19 versions.*

 ### Overview